 Keeping a record of personal preferences isn’t always practical or scalable for large organisations.
 Many of our clients allocate a dollar value for different company awards in their employee recognition formula or strategy, then give employees the flexibility to redeem those rewards on hundreds of online or physical retailers.

-Giving them the freedom to choose how they spend their financial reward not only gives them complete autonomy, it also ensures the reward is relevant and valuable for the individual, without the costs of maintaining reward options or stock in-house.
+Giving employees the freedom to choose how they spend their financial reward not only gives them complete autonomy, it also ensures the reward is relevant and valuable for the individual, without the costs of maintaining reward options or stock in-house.

 Modern employee reward systems are designed to mirror the on-the-go demands of the modern employee.
 That means they provide real-time, meaningful and positive recognition of employees who have lived your company values and contributed to achieving your mission.
 It also means providing immediate, on-the-go redemption of rewards.